 Published in October, 2013, Living and Sustaining a Creative Life is in its 7th printing.
 With sales in over 24 countries, it became Intellect Book's #1 best selling publication two years in a row.
 The book has been translated into Korean and continues to be the subject of numerous podcasts, panel discussions, conversations, reviews and radio appearances.

-The last book in the trilogy of Living and Sustaining a Creative Life books, Last Artist Standing, will be published in 2023.
-In addition, Louden is the Senior Editor of a series of 10 books released over 10 years beginning in 2022.
+The last book in the trilogy of Living and Sustaining a Creative Life books, Last Artist Standing, will be published in early 2025.
+In addition, Louden is the Senior Editor of a series of 10 books released over 10 years which started in 2022 with the release of Storytellers of Art Histories.
+The next book to be released will be Living and Sustaining a Creative Life: Writing, to be published in 2025.

 The Ford Foundation endorsed the The Artist as Culture Producer Conversation Tour with fiscal support for events that cross-pollinated book contributors with local artists in communities who wouldn't otherwise have the opportunity to participate.